techyizu/techyizu.github.io/pages/barcamp_schedule_spring_2017.md

 ### Talks start at 1:30

-## 3:30

-* Room 203 - How to hack advertisements, or make it suck less (Rachel Daydou)
-* Room 204 - Disrupting the Medical Industry w/ A.I.
-* Room 207 - How to A/B Test the Best Subject Lines for Your Emails... for Free!
-(Roberta Zanibelli)
-* Room 208 -
-* Room 209 - (con't) The bold truth about VR - 6 Expert Panel Discussion
-* Room 210 - How to apply Chinese Ancient Philosophy Yin and Yang into Financial Markets (Frank Wang)
-* Room 211 - Software as Performance Art (Michaeljohn Clement)
-* Room 212 - How stabily pass the data via network in Chinese unstable environment and Android file search engine
-* Room 213 - Learn how to beatbox - Beatboxing Basics (Herry Rosen) (BRING WATER!!)

 ## 4:00

 * Room 203 - China Healthcare Industry - How to use technology (Nayoung)